 - The son of a Justice of the Peace

 - Multiple sons of members of the clergy

-- Multiple families that will two sons in the Great War
+- Multiple families that will lose two sons in the Great War

 Today’s highlighted casualties include:

-- Lieutenant Douglas Neave Gordon (South Staffordshire Regiment) is killed in action at age 20.
-His younger brother will be killed in July of this year.
+- Private Arnold Jephson (Liverpool Regiment) is killed in action at age 28.
+His brother will be killed in exactly seven months.

 - Sapper Alfred Mansfield (Royal Engineers) dies of wounds at age 30.
 His brother will be killed in less than 30 days.